harding/bitcoinops.github.io/_posts/en/newsletters/2020-12-23-newsletter.md

 {:#wabisabi}
-June also had some good news, with a team of researchers working on the Wasabi coinjoin implementation [announcing][news102 wasabi] a protocol named Wabisabi that should allow trustless server-coordinated coinjoins with arbitrary output values.
+June also had some good news, with a team of researchers working on the Wasabi coinjoin implementation [announcing][news102 wasabi] a protocol named WabiSabi that should allow trustless server-coordinated coinjoins with arbitrary output values.
 This makes it easier to use coordinated coinjoins to send payments, either between participants in the coinjoin or to non-participants.